cannam/repoint/README.md

-A library that has a `pin` property is pinned to a specific tag or revision ID, and once it has been checked out at that tag or ID, it won't be changed by Vext again unless the specification for it changes.
-An unpinned library floats on a branch and is potentially updated every time `vext update` is run.
+A library that has a `pin` property is pinned to a specific tag or revision ID, and once it has been checked out at that tag or ID, it won't be changed by Repoint again unless the specification for it changes.
+An unpinned library floats on a branch and is potentially updated every time `repoint update` is run.

-Vext creates a file called `vext-lock.json` each time you update a project, which stores the versions actually used in the current project directory.
-This is then used by the command `vext install`, which installs exactly the versions listed in the lock file.
-You can check this file into your version control system to ensure that other users get the same revisions when running `vext install` themselves.
+Repoint creates a file called `repoint-lock.json` each time you update a project, which stores the versions actually used in the current project directory.
+This is then used by the command `repoint install`, which installs exactly the versions listed in the lock file.
+You can check this file into your version control system to ensure that other users get the same revisions when running `repoint install` themselves.

 See "Advanced stuff" below for more per-project and per-user configuration possibilities.

-Using the Vext tool
+Using the Repoint tool
 -------------------

 ### Reviewing library status

-Run `vext review` to check and print statuses of all the configured libraries.
+Run `repoint review` to check and print statuses of all the configured libraries.
 This won't change the local working copies, but it does fetch any pending changes from remote repositories, so network access is required.

-Run `vext status` to do the same thing but without using the network.
+Run `repoint status` to do the same thing but without using the network.
 That's much faster but it can only tell you whether a library is present locally at all, not necessarily whether it's the newest version.